AIhumanizerarena/aihumanizerbenchmark/README.md

 The verifier checks required fields, unique ranks and slugs, descending score order, category leaders, weighted composites, penalty arithmetic, evidence counts, detector means, and pass counts.

-## Data provenance and limitations

-The September values and evidence were imported from `september-2026-ai-humanizer-leaderboard (1).xlsx`, supplied by the repository owner on 11 September 2026.
-The workbook contains methodology details, penalty rules, and a six-text evidence slice with real detector results.
-The workbook author subsequently corrected two inaccurate descriptions that called the package constructed and the evidence illustrative.
-It does not contain the complete 150 source texts, all 1,050 primary outputs, all 5,250 detector records, raw API payloads, or the original scoring implementation.
-The published slice can be inspected directly, while the full-cycle leaderboard cannot be independently recalculated from this repository alone.

 Product names and trademarks belong to their respective owners.
 A ranking is a measurement claim, not an endorsement or affiliation.

 ## License